Zaman-Mithila/Saucedemo-playwright/README.md

 Overview
 This project is an automation testing suite for https://www.saucedemo.com/ using Playwright.

-All test cases were executed manually and automated using Playwright framework.
+All test cases were executed manually and automated using Playwright framework

-Tech Stack
-- Playwright
-- JavaScript

 Test Scenarios